Sarmad426/Generative-AI/0-AI-ML-Basics/2-ML/Readme.md

 | Examples              | Classification, regression.                 | Clustering, dimensionality reduction.      |
 | Teacher/Guidance     | "Teacher" provides correct labels during training. | No external guidance or labels provided.   |
 | Use Cases            | Image recognition, spam detection, sentiment analysis. | Customer segmentation, anomaly detection, topic modeling. |

+## Reinforcement Learning

+In Reinforcement Learning a model learns by the feedback of reward and punishment much like humans do.